-The Department of Economics, in addition to its noteworthy position in undergraduate education, in recent years has placed a special emphasis on expanding its graduate programs.
-Admission for graduate degrees is ar highly competitive and many candidates for academic positions in the Turkish Universities see entry through this fierce competition.
-Candidates for the Master's degree are from various backgrounds, but the majority of the students are economics who want to deepen their knowledge and analytical skills.
-So far, the Department has granted 120 M.Sc. degrees.
+The Department of Economics, in addition to its noteworthy position in undergraduate education, has placed a special emphasis on expanding its graduate programs.
+Candidates for the Master's degree are from various backgrounds, but the majority of the students are economics majors who want to deepen their knowledge and analytical skills.

-Students will be accepted to the Ph.D. program after obtaining the M.S.
+Students will be accepted to the Ph.D. program after obtaining an M.S.
 Degree or an equivalent (to be approved by the Department).
 A number of assistantships will be available to outstanding graduate students.

 Applications to the Graduate Programs of Department of Economics are admitted by METU Graduate School of Social Sciences.
 For more information please follow the links below: